kgarton/property_search/README.md

 2. Install the required dependencies using Composer: composer install

-3. Configure the database connection in `config/app.php`
+3. Configure the database connection by creating the config/app_local.php file.

 4. Run the database migration to set up the properties table: bin/cake migrations migrate